juruen/cavalieri/README.md

 It adds the list of passed *tags* to events and forwards them.

 ```cpp
 tags({"processed"}) >> prn("tag added")
 ```

+#### send_graphite(const std::string host, const int)

+It forwards the received events to a graphite server using new line carbon TCP protocol.

+#### forward(const std::string host, const int)

+It forwards the received events to a cavalieri or riemann server using TCP.

 ### Fold functions